slutske22/React-Redux-Weather-App/README.md

 # React-Weather-App
 A simple weather application that displays a weather forecast for the user's chosen location.
+Uses react-redux to manage state.